Appdynamics/config-assessment-tool/README.md

 1. [UI Method](https://github.com/Appdynamics/config-assessment-tool#ui-method)
    - Run jobs from a convenient web based UI
-   - Recommended for most users
+   - Easier way to configure jobs but requires Python and Docker installation
 2. [Platform executable](https://github.com/Appdynamics/config-assessment-tool#platform-executable)
-   - An OS specific bundle if you are not using Docker and Python
+   - A self contained OS specific bundle if you are not using Docker and Python.
+Bundles available for Linux and Windows
-   - Recommended for users unable to use Docker
+   - Recommended for users that do not wish to install Python and Docker and/or can not access external repositories
 3. [Directly via Docker](https://github.com/Appdynamics/config-assessment-tool#directly-via-docker)
    - The backend container can be run manually from the command line
    - Recommended for users with Docker who do not want to use the UI